decldix/.github/profile/README.md

 [Learn Rust](https://www.rust-lang.org/learn)

 🍿 This is a side project of me to do something fun - far away from day job and kids.
+Whatever might be created with this project, please keep in mind that this is voluntary work.

 <!--

 **Here are some ideas to get you started:**